 Celebrate a Late 19th Century Thanksgiving at Billings Farm & Museum

-WOODSTOCK, VERMONT...
-The Billings Farm & Museum, gateway to Vermont's rural heritage, will open for Thanksgiving Weekend on Friday, Saturday, and Sunday, November 29 - December 1, from 10:00 a.m. to 3:30 p.m.
-The weekend will feature traditional cooking in the farmhouse, pressing cider, horse-drawn wagon rides, farm tours, and hands-on harvest and food preservation activities and programs for every age.
+WOODSTOCK, VERMONT Billings Farm & Museum, gateway to Vermont's rural heritage, will be open for Thanksgiving Weekend, Friday- Sunday, November 28 30, 2014 from 10:00 a.m. to 4:00 p.m.
+The weekend will feature traditional cooking demonstrations in the farmhouse, horse-drawn wagon rides, farm tours, Introduction to Milking and Milking the Herd programs and hands-on food preparation and preservation activities.

-You'll be welcomed to Frederick Billings's farmhouse, where farm manager George Aitken and his wife and four daughters lived and worked in 1890.
-Visit with costumed interpreters as they demonstrate cooking traditional Thanksgiving fare in the farmhouse kitchen.
-Relax in the Victorian parlor and learn how our American Thanksgiving tradition evolved.
-Enjoy a freshly baked treat before touring the farm and boarding the wagon pulled by a team of draft horses for a ride around the farm.
+You'll be welcomed to Frederick Billings's farmhouse, where farm manager George Aitken and his family lived and worked from 1890 to 1910.
+Visit with costumed interpreters as they demonstrate preparing traditional Thanksgiving fare in the kitchen.
+Relax in the Victorian parlor and learn how our American Thanksgiving traditions have evolved.
+Enjoy a cup of hot cider before touring the farm and boarding the wagon pulled by a team of draft horses for a ride around the farm.

 The operating dairy farm and the restored and furnished farmhouse plus programs and activities are included in the entrance fee.
 For more information: 802-457-2355.